artwalker/EasyTranslator/README.md

 - `--azure`: Use Azure to call the OpenAI API

 - `--test`: Used to test the translation effect, translates three paragraphs of text, typically used for debugging

+- `translate_all.py`: Use the script translate_all.py to batch translate text
+  - First, make sure that the file names are in the format of **01_filea.txt, 02_fileb.txt,** etc., with a sorting prefix added before each file name

+  - Second, place the text you want to translate in the **book** directory.
+You can modify this directory in the source code if needed

+  - Finally, please note that Linux and Windows handle things differently.
+To ensure correct execution, go into the source code and uncomment or comment out sections as necessary based on your operating system.

 ###### :pushpin: Example